diamonddudetcg/Disco-Inferno/docs/about.md

 ## What is Disco Inferno?

-Disco Inferno is a budget-oriented, online only alt format that rotates once a month.
+Disco Inferno is a budget-oriented, online only alt format that rotates with every set release.

 It is loosely based on the MTG fanmade format [Penny Dreadful](http://www.pennydreadfulmagic.com)